adyork/workshop_bios_oceanographic_data_part2/_episodes/05-Exercise.md

 - "Use conditional formatting (cautiously) to check for invalid data."
 ---

+Cover quality control, but only CONCEPTS, not the walkthrough that is being talk about here

 When you have a well-structured data table, you can use several simple techniques within your spreadsheet to ensure the data you enter is free of errors.
 These approaches include techniques that are